TIDAL SPEECH THERAPY

 If left without support, these children may go on to have difficulty with academics and written expression.
 Similarly some children need to improve their ability to "understand" language (i.e., receptive language).
 They may have trouble following directions, understanding concepts, listening, etc.

 Speech-language pathologists are trained in assessing and treating verbal language challenges.
+They can provide intervention and strategies to support language development.

 When a person stutters, we sometimes say that their speech is “dysfluent” because the flow of speech is interrupted.
 These interruptions may include one or more of the following characteristics: